SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 ##### Level: easy

 Now, we want to learn how you can extract variables from a data frame.
+The data frame `data` is already loaded in the workspace.

 *** =instructions
 - Extract the birth weight variable from the data frame and store it in `bwght`.